 Chiefs also have ‘Chiefdom Development Strategies’, which have been developed in a holistic manner with all the ministries involved.
 Within this strategy, they will have a water and sanitation element, as well as a gender equality element.
 Where they exist, it would be valuable to read these documents in advance to help contextualise your case to the leader.

-- Present and discuss the local stories you have gathered around restrictive gender norms and WASH to the leader.
+Present and discuss the local stories you have gathered around restrictive gender norms and WASH to the leader.
 Explain the impact that these issues are having.
 People’s stories can be very powerful – most traditional leaders care about the people in their communities.
-(Just to reiterate, if the stories are sensitive, get consent around sharing individual’s identities as they may prefer to remain anonymous.)
+Helping a traditional leader to get a clearer picture of certain issues in their constituency can sometimes be enough motivation for them to ‘buy in’.

-Helen says, ‘Once we have buy in I say, ‘Ok how do you think you are going to do it?
-I will leave it up to you – find your own ways of doing that and let me know if you are stuck.’
-And in most cases they will call back before you even leave their palace and ask, ‘When are you coming back so that you can take us through the process of identifying these things’.
+Support them in finding solutions.
+Helen says: ‘Once we have buy-in I say, “Ok how do you think you are going to do it?
+I will leave it up to you – find your own ways of doing that and let me know if you are stuck.”
+And in most cases, they will call back before you even leave their palace and ask, “When are you coming back so that you can take us through the process of identifying these things”.’

 Once the chief has agreed to any changes or action, it can be good to work with them to disseminate this information.
-Although the chief is very powerful and people generally do what they say, it is better to explain to everyone who lives in their area.
+Although chief are very powerful and people generally do what they say, it is better to explain directly to everyone who lives in their area.
 It is more useful and sustainable for local people to understand themselves, for example, the reason why a customary law or social norm is changing rather than doing it simply because the chief has said so.

-Give them advice how to include gender transformative indicators around the WASH issue identified within their planning and strategies, which will help them to monitor and evaluate progress.
+It is important to give the traditional leader advice how to include gender transformative indicators around the WASH issue identified within their planning and strategies, which will help them to monitor and evaluate progress.
 The Gender and WASH Monitoring Tool (2014) developed by Plan International Australia and Plan Vietnam enables users to explore and monitor gendered relations through facilitated community dialogue.
 Also, ask them to share this information with ministries to raise awareness of the issues with policy makers.